My father was born exactly 100 years ago today on October 8, 1917. In his memory, I reprint a post I made on the 25th anniversary of his death.

-He was born in north St. Louis and dropped out of technical school at age 15 to help his family during the depression.
-He took a job at a small Kroger grocery floor sweeping floors.
+Benjamin Edward Messerly, (1917-1989) was born in north St. Louis and dropped out of Hadley technical school at age 15 to help his family during the depression.
+He took a job at a small Kroger grocery store sweeping floors.
 He soon became a butcher, which was his profession for almost 50 years.
-He was a fine baseball player and golfer, playing baseball at a high amateur level and maintaining a single handicap at golf despite only playing about once a week.
+He was a fine baseball player and golfer, playing baseball at a high amateur level and maintaining a single handicap at golf through his early 50s despite only playing about once a week.
 He served in the Navy in WWII and came home in January 1946 to his family in the suburb of St. Louis where I grew up.
-He only had an eighth grade education, but he read constantly and was well versed in the politics of the day.
+He only had an eighth-grade education, but he read constantly and was well versed in the politics of the day.
 He was especially fond of the American President Harry Truman.
 I suppose a plainspoken Missourian without much formal education was a perfect fit for my dad.

 I can still remember him telling me that I was inquisitive, in response to my constant questioning at the dinner table when I was 9 or 10 years old.
 Not knowing what the word meant, I asked.
 After he had explained its meaning to me I asked if it was good to be inquisitive.
 He answered in the affirmative.
-Years later the dedication to my master’s thesis would read: “to my dad, who approved of my being inquisitive.”
+Years later the dedication to my master’s thesis would read: “To my dad, who approved of my being inquisitive.”

 Your son, John Gerard